klinglme/developer-documentation/docs/src/guide/examples/README.md

 # Overview

-There is a big playground for playing arround with different types of inputs and outputs for a **klingl**.
+There is a big playground for playing around with different types of inputs and outputs for a **klingl**.

 ## Hardware

-For all our example projects we use **ESP32** and **ESP8266** because of there ability to easily implement SSL checks.
+For all our example projects we use **ESP32** and **ESP8266** because of the ability to easily implement SSL checks.

-You always are free to use your own microcontroller and implementations.
+You are always free to use your own microcontroller and custom implementations.

-For more informations please visit our [Arduino Libary](https://github.com/klinglme/arduino) on Github and have a look at the [Arduino Documentation](/guide/examples/arduino.html)
+For more information please visit our [Arduino Libary](https://github.com/klinglme/arduino) on Github and have a look at the [Arduino Documentation](/guide/examples/arduino.html)

 ## Software

-There are a lot of libaries in different languages which are implementing the MQTT Protokoll.
-Feel free to take our examples as starter or develop your own implementation.
+There are a lot of libraries in different languages which are implementing the MQTT protocol.
+Feel free to take our examples as starter and develop your own implementation.

-For more informations please visit our [Examples](https://github.com/klinglme/) on Github and have a look at the [Node.js](/guide/examples/arduino.html) and [Python](/guide/examples/arduino.html) Documentation.
+For more information please visit our [Examples](https://github.com/klinglme/) on Github and have a look at the [Node.js](/guide/examples/arduino.html) and [Python](/guide/examples/arduino.html) documentation.

 ## SSL